 Many of our multiply-neurodivergent clients come to us with questions about how to differentiate their autism traits and ADHD traits.
 It can be confusing for them to clearly understand both the overlap and the differences between autism and ADHD, as the lived AuDHD experience is multifaceted.
-Prior to 2012, a person could not even be diagnosed with co-occurring autism and ADHD under previous versions of the DSM.
+Prior to 2012 and the DSM-5, a person could not even be diagnosed with autism and ADHD at the same time.

 Autism and attention-deficit/hyperactivity disorder (AuDHD) are characterized by differences in an individual’s brain development and function.
 People with either brainstyle deserve the proper support and tools to help them succeed.
 That’s not always possible if they’re always being misdiagnosed or confused for each other, which is especially common when they are working with unspecialized providers.
 It’s important to note how autism and ADHD are different in some ways to ensure that a person can get care that addresses their neurotype holistically, rather than experiencing an unintegrated approach to care.
 That’s what we’re here to explain.